Get

 Image Credit: Bogdan Sonjachnyj, Shutterstock

 You can help your two animals get used to each other’s scents by giving your dog something that smells like your cat and vice versa.
-Rubbing a soft cloth on your cat’s head and then spreading the scent around the house i.e. on furniture, will help your dog to associate the smell with home.
+Rubbing a soft cloth on your cat’s head and then spreading the scent around the house, i.e. on furniture, will help your dog to associate the smell with home.

-The next thing you want to do is feed your cat and dog at the same time while they’re on opposite sides of a door.
+The next thing you want to do is feed your cat and dog at the same time while they are on opposite sides of a door.
 So, keep your cat in their room and place their food bowl by the door, then put your pup’s food bowl on the other side by the door.
 This is meant to help your pets associate one another with good things (like yummy food!).

-6. Get out the gate
+6. Get Out the Gate

 Cat and dog introduction through pet gate barrier